tarantool/ansible-cartridge/doc/scenario.md

 ### wait_instance_started

-Wait until instance is fully started.
+Wait until an instance is fully started.

 Input facts (set by role):